 I try to show you how to vlookup in Pandas.

-How to Use theĀ merge
+How to Use the merge Method

 - The first argument is the first DataFrame.